treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 ```

 ### Step 3: Download the docker image

 Download the image from the [lakefs-sgc](https://hub.docker.com/repository/docker/treeverse/lakefs-sgc/general) repository:
 ```bash
 docker pull treeverse/lakefs-sgc:<tag>
 ```

-## Usage
+## Setup

 ### Permissions

-To run `lakefs-sgc`, you'll need AWS and LakeFS users, with the following permissions:
+To run `lakefs-sgc`, you'll need AWS and lakeFS users, with the following permissions:

 #### AWS

 The minimal required permissions on AWS are:
 ```json
 {